 Each cable must exceed 450mm in length and must utilise end fittings which result in a tether bend radius greater than 7.5mm.
-However, the latter will not apply when fitted to a car utilising a survival cell, transmission casing or uprights the type of which were used at an Event during the 2004 Championship season.

-10.4 Steering:
+10.4 Steering :

 - 10.4.1 Any steering system which permits the re-alignment of more than two wheels is not permitted. - 10.4.2 Power assisted steering systems may not be electronically controlled or electrically powered.
-No such system may carry out any function other than reduce the physical effort required to steer the car. - 10.4.3 No part of the steering wheel or column, nor any part fitted to them, may be closer to the driver than a plane formed by the entire rear edge of the steering wheel rim.
+No such system may carry out any function other than reduce the physical effort required to steer the car.

+- 10.4.3 No part of the steering wheel or column, nor any part fitted to them, may be closer to the driver than a plane formed by the entire rear edge of the steering wheel rim.
 All parts fixed to the steering wheel must be fitted in such a way as to minimise the risk of injury in the event of a driver's head making contact with any part of the wheel assembly. - 10.4.4 The steering wheel, steering column and steering rack assembly must pass an impact test, details of the test procedure may be found in Article 16.5.

-ARTICLE 11: BRAKE SYSTEM
+ARTICLE 11 : BRAKE SYSTEM

-11.1 Brake circuits and pressure distribution:
+11.1 Brake circuits and pressure distribution :